kennux/UnityTK/Documentation/Prototypes.md

 ## Collections

-Collections are supported to a certain extend.
+Collections are supported to some extend.
 Officially only List<T> and System.Array are supported, but any collection implementing either ISet<>, ICollection<> or IList should work.